v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getclassidinfo2-method.md

 ms.assetid: 0141d582-d066-4d49-8d1f-ae82129a1960
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 892379d3281a98821b7feb5250973fac74f1f4f6
+ms.openlocfilehash: 8ce02b8b44074bed2da9e302f95a67a528601bf8
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67751846"
+ms.locfileid: "74433440"
 ---
 # <a name="icorprofilerinfo2getclassidinfo2-method"></a>ICorProfilerInfo2::GetClassIDInfo2 — Metoda
-Pobiera moduł nadrzędny i metadane token otwarte ogólne definicji określonej klasy `ClassID` klasy nadrzędnej, a `ClassID` dla każdego typu argumentu, jeśli jest obecny, klasy.
+Gets the parent module and metadata token for the open generic definition of the specified class, the `ClassID` of its parent class, and the `ClassID` for each type argument, if present, of the class.

 ## <a name="syntax"></a>Składnia